Ma-i: Religion

+Green-Black Jade Protective Chimera Creature found in the Philippines around the proposed vicinity of Ma-i.

 While documents did not definitively describe the religious beliefs of the people of Ma-i, the Zhu Fan Zhi did note the presence of unspecified religious artifacts in Ma-i, supposedly as of 1225 AD:

 "There are metal images (Note: [lit.
 "Buddhas"], annotation by Scott 1989) of unknown origin scattered about in the tangled wilds."

 Contemporary historiographers do not draw conclusions about the religion of Ma-i's residents based on this text.
 In his book Prehispanic Source Materials for the Study of Philippine History, Scott notes that a literal translation of the Zhu Fan Zhi text describes "metal buddhas."
 However, he and Chinese Scholar I-hsiung Ju translated this in 1968 as "metal images" to correct for the linguistic bias of the text.

 In his seminal 1984 book Prehispanic Source Materials for the Study of Philippine History, Scott particularly questioned whether the presence of these images reflected actual beliefs by the people of Ma-i:

 "The people in Ma-I sound like newcomers [to this port] since they don't know where those metal statues in the jungle come from."

 Earlier writers, including José Rizal and Ferdinand Blumentritt, accepted the "buddhist connection" more readily.
 For example, in supporting Blumentritt's proposition that Ma-i was somewhere on Luzon Island, Rizal cites the use of the word "Buddhas" by the Zhu Fan Zhi as evidence:

 "The gentleness of Tagalog customs that the first Spaniards found, very different from those of other provinces of the same race and in Luzon itself, can very well be the effect of Buddhism."
 (There are copper Buddha's images)."

 Precluded from finding any Buddhist artifacts in Ma-i, Henry Otley Beyer, an American archaeologist, was able to excavate from Palawan (an island southwest of Mindoro that is presumably Ma-i) a clay medallion of a Buddhist Bodhisattva.
 The presence of this Buddhist religious item, along with the incorporation of Tantric philosophical and religious ideals in Tagalog vocabulary, may be proofs that indeed Ma-i was practicing Buddhism before the advent of Islam.